mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/02/config-controller-intro.md

 ## Set up Tenant project

-> As a Platform Admin, I want to set up a dedicated namespace and GCP project to onboard a specific project for a specific team.
+> As Platform Admin, I want to set up a dedicated namespace and GCP project to onboard a specific project for a specific team.

 By default, you could deploy any GCP resources in the GCP project where your Config Controller is deployed.
 For doing so, you need to grant the Config Controller's service account (`kubectl get ConfigConnectorContext -n config-control -o jsonpath='{.items[0].spec.googleServiceAccount}'`) the proper GCP roles and deploy your Kubernetes manifests in the `config-control` namespace.